esaatci/rescale_crawler/README.md

 Contains unit tests for the LRUCache

 # Parallelization
 The parallelization is achieved by using Python's built-in `ThreadPoolExecutor` to implement a thread pool.
-Maximum number of threads is set to 300.
-This number is selected arbitrarily.
-Threads access a url, retrieve the links and adds the next batch of urls to a shared list.
-The main thread (crawler_parallel) and tasks communicate using this lifo queue.
-Access to this is controlled by `Lock` object in python.
+Threads access a url, retrieve the links and sends the next batch of urls to the main thread and submit logging data to the Daemon thread

 I chose using the threadpool over the `multiprocessing` library because this program is mostly I/O bound.